Date palm: Sap

-the vector was found to be factory farming of pigs.)

 Leaves

 In North Africa, date palm leaves are commonly used for making huts.
 Mature leaves are also made into mats, screens, baskets, and fans.
 Processed leaves can be used for insulating board.
 Dried leaf petioles are a source of cellulose pulp, used for walking sticks, brooms, fishing floats, and fuel.
 Leaf sheaths are prized for their scent, and fibre from them is also used for rope, coarse cloth, and large hats.

 Young date leaves are cooked and eaten as a vegetable, as is the terminal bud or heart, though its removal kills the palm.
 The finely ground seeds are mixed with flour to make bread in times of scarcity.
 The flowers of the date palm are also edible.
 Traditionally the female flowers are the most available for sale and weigh 300–400 g.
 The flower buds are used in salad or ground with dried fish to make a condiment for bread.